kambojankush/Computer-Graphics-Lab/README.md

 Lab 3 : Drawing line using Bresenhalm's line drawing algorithm

-Misc 1 : Playing around with koch curve to draw a fractal
+Misc 1 : Playing around with koch curve to draw a fractal + other experiments

 Lab 4 : Drawing a circle using Mid point algorithm